Conservation & RegulationsWhat you need to know to fish within the regulations & without harming the environment

 - An appropriate EA licence must be obtained before fishing.
 Fly only on all rivers; Only fish with single or double barbless hooks, no larger than size 6.
 3. Sorry, no dogs are allowed.
 4. Please respect other anglers – a 30 minute maximum fishing period should be observed if another angler is waiting to fish the same pool.
 5. Anglers must carry their permit with them at all times when fishing.
 6. ALL ANGLERS MUST COMPLETE AND SUBMIT A CATCH RETURN; this can now be completed online in the Guidance section of this website or by using the catch return provided with your ticket; just complete this and hand it back to a ticket agent or post to the Westcountry Rivers Trust, Rain-Charm House, Kyl Cober Parc, Stoke Climsland, Cornwall, PL17 8PH.

 Salmon: With the objective of achieving a ‘catch and release’ rate for salmon of 90%, as required by the EA: all salmon must be returned before June 16 (EA National Byelaws).
 After 16 June the first salmon caught may be kept but do not keep more than two salmon in the season.
 Notwithstanding the above, return any hen salmon or salmon over 10lbs (approx. 30’’ long) or which is coloured or tagged.
 Sea trout: No more than two fish may be kept per night, all coloured fish, fish over 6lbs and fish under 12 inches to be returned.
 No angler may retain more than 24 sea trout in the season.
 Please return all salmon and sea trout in September to help preserve stocks.
 It is recommended that you stop fishing if the catch limit is reached.
-Brown trout: Please return all trout under 12 inches.
-One fish over 12 inches may be kept per day.
+Brown trout: Please return all trout under 8 inches and over 11.
+One fish between 8 and 11 inches may be kept per day.

 Please also remember: Members of the public may also have a right of access to the river bank.
 Please do not climb fences or walls – only use gates and stiles.
 Take a map with you; O.S.
 Explorer OL28 covers the Fishery.